-When Merrill Simon called me three years ago to ask permission to trail me all over the country for two years, in a question and answer kind of format, to write a book on what Evangelical Christians really are up to, and what they believe, and the relationship that seems to be developing between conservative
+When Merrill Simon called me three years ago to ask permission to trail me all over the country for two years and, in a question and answer kind of format, to write a book on what Evangelical Christians really are up to, and what they believe, and the relationship that seems to be developing between Conservative Christians and the Jewish community, I admit I was somewhat dubious.
+Very frankly, I was aware of many of the questions that we would be asked, probing questions that could not be avoided and questions which demanded answered that would be offensive.
+We agreed to that commitment and in fact for about two years Merrill would fly into this city and that city and meet with us and many, many scores of hours spent on airplanes, in terminals, in motel rooms, wherever, in answering questions that were to go into a book that he wanted to write, in his words to set the record straight, and to determine what is the stance of this Conservative Christian public today, not just towards the State of Israel, but towards Judaism and towards contemporary issues and what are those ulterior motives, if in fact they exist, in the hearts of Christians in this country towards the Jewish people and the settlement of the Jewish people in the land of Israel.

-Christians and the Jewish community, I'll admit I was somewhat dubious.
-Because very frankly, I was aware of [00:16:00] many of the questions that we would be asked, probing questions that could not be avoided, and questions which demanded answers that would be offensive.
-We agreed to that commitment, and in fact for about two years Merrill would fly into this city and that city and meet with us, and many, many scours of hours spent on airplanes, in terminals, in motel rooms, wherever, in answering questions that were to go into a book that he wanted to write, in his words, to set the record straight and to determine what is the stance of this conservative Christian public today, not just towards the state of Israel, but towards Judaism and towards contemporary issues, and what are those ulterior motives, if in fact they exist, that are in the hearts of Christians in this country [00:17:00] towards the Jewish people and the settlement of the Jewish people in the land of Israel.
-When the book was finished, I was glad it was.
-It was hard work.
-But I tried to do several things in answering the questions in the book -- and in the event you didn't get one, we brought some and we'd be very happy for you to take one with you, free.
-We addressed Israel, Judaism, contemporary issues, from our own biblical and cultural perspective as honestly as I knew how to do it, and put it on the record permanently.
-I then, again -riding here from Evansville, Indiana, where I spoke this afternoon, and Huntsville, Alabama, where I spoke this morning, and Lynchburg, where I was earlier this morning -- I reread the book, reread it carefully, [00:18:00] and it brought back the memories of those hours with Merrill, into which I think for the first time -- I could be wrong, but I think for the first time, Marc -- and not speaking for all Americans, or even all Evangelicals, for no one does that, but speaking for myself and I think a significant group of conservative and Bible-believing Christians -- I think I shared the perspective that is ours, and I think for the first time there is a record of reference for perhaps better understanding.
+When the book was finished, I was glad it was, it was hard work.
+But I tried to do several things in answering the questions in the book, and in the event that you didn't get one, we brought some and we would be very happy for you to take one with you, free.
+We addressed Israel, Judaism, contemporary issues from our own Biblical and cultural perspective as honestly as I knew how to do it.
+And I put it on the record permanently.
+I then again, riding here from Evansville, Indiana, where I spoke this afternoon, in Huntsville, Alabama where I spoke this morning, and Leesberg where I was earlier this morning, I reread the book, reread it carefully and it brought back the memory of those hours with Merrill into which, I think for the first time, I could be wrong but I think for the first time, Marc, and not speaking for all Americans or even all Evangelicals, for no one does that, but speaking for myself and I think a significant group of conservative and Bible-believing Christians, I think I shared the perspective that is ours, I think that for the first time there is a record of reference for perhaps better understanding.